lorin/mysetup/README.md

 						textView.didChangeText()

 ### Quicksilver

-Quicksilver is my main launcher app.
+[Quicksilver](http://qsapp.com) is my main launcher app.
 I use the new Nostromo interface.
 Custom triggers I've added:

  * Open journal.vpdoc (Opt-J)
  * Open tasks.taskpaper (Opt-Cmd-G)
  * Launch Plain clip (Cmd-V)

  I make heavy use of the Remote Hosts Module plugin.
 This allows you to define a ``~/.hosts`` file which lists the hosts that can be ssh'd to.

+### FoldingText

+I use [FoldingText](http://www.foldingtext.com/) for ad-hoc todo list, and code and config fragments.
+Basically, it holds my context information when I'm working on a particular development task.

 ### iTerm2